ETS BOOT CAMP

 ETS does for high school riders what football and basketball coaches camps have done for those sports for years.
 “Combines” allow young athletes to be taught, evaluated and recruited by college coaches in intensive weekend instructional / competition clinics.
-Equestrian Talent Search is the clearing house for young riders and their parents to get reliable and actionable information to help them understand exactly what college equestrian is about, how to become involved, and how to find a program that is a good fit.
+Equestrian Talent Search is the clearing house for young riders and their parents to get reliable and actionable information to help them understand exactly what college equestrian is about, how to become involved, and…

 We’re different from the program in Florida in that we include parents in all activities and have seminars aimed specifically at parents.
-We get host colleges involved, including campus tours and Q&A with Admissions people.
-We take the following three-pronged approach to help each individual rider in the ways they need help...
+We get host colleges involved, including campus tours and Q&A with Admissions people, and over two days we get to know each kid personally.

 INSTRUCTION

-Riders have mounted instruction with some of the best teachers in collegiate riding, approached from the viewpoint of a college team tryout - strengths and weaknesses and what needs to improve to make the team?
+Riders have mounted instruction ech day with some of the best teachers in collegiate riding, approached from the viewpoint of a college team tryout - strengths and weaknesses and what needs to improve to make the team?
 We talk a lot about “catch riding,” or the skills involved in competing on a strange horse.
 All students spend about half the clinic in flat work, and half over jumps.

 EVALUATION